 6. Research

-Marketing assistants frequently serve as the research arm of marketing teams, conducting various types of analysis that inform strategic decisions.
+Marketing assistants often serve as the research arm of marketing teams, conducting analyses that inform strategic decisions.

 Marketing assistants are often tapped for all kinds of research projects, including: